English Cocker Spaniel portrait

 For centuries, spaniels of various sizes have existed, with references to them dating back to the works of Chaucer and Shakespeare.
 Spaniels were categorized into two types: land spaniels and water spaniels, with English Cockers belonging to the land spaniel family.
 They earned their name from their role in hunting woodcocks, a type of gamebird.

 In the past, spaniel litters often produced puppies of different sizes, and breeders would assess their attributes, such as size, muscle, intelligence, and stamina, to determine their best use.
-Toward the end of the 19th century, British breeders began distinguishing specific breeds among the spaniels, leading to the creation of breeds like English Springer, Welsh Springer, Cocker, Field, Sussex, Clumber, and Irish Water Spaniels.
+Toward the end of the 19th century, British breeders began distinguishing specific breeds among the Spaniels, leading to the creation of breeds like English Springer, Welsh Springer, Cocker, Field, Sussex, Clumber, and Irish Water Spaniels.
 Those spaniels weighing less than 25 pounds were designated as Cocker Spaniels, although some disputes arose over weight designations.
 Eventually, the emphasis shifted to type rather than weight in determining the breed.

 In 1885, the Spaniel Club in England was established, and its first task was to establish breed standards for each spaniel type.
-Meanwhile, in the United States, American breeders took a different direction, selecting for smaller dogs with rounder skulls, shorter muzzles, and heavier coats.
+Meanwhile, in the United States, American breeders took a different direction, selecting smaller dogs with rounder skulls, shorter muzzles, and heavier coats.
 By 1935, it was evident that American and English Cocker Spaniels had diverged significantly.
 The English Cocker Spaniel Club of America was formed in 1936, and in 1946, the American Kennel Club recognized both varieties as separate breeds: the English Cocker Spaniel and the Cocker Spaniel.

 While the American Cocker Spaniel gained popularity in the U.S., the English Cocker remains a beloved breed in the United Kingdom.
 Its relative lack of popularity in the U.S. has helped maintain its health and adherence to its roots as a hunting dog and delightful companion.
 Currently, the English Cocker Spaniel is ranked 74th among the 155 breeds and varieties registered by the AKC.